Flagro/ParallelTasks/README.md

 - Implementation should be multithreaded and should be ran on CPU.

 ### Task2 - unique values with GPU
-- The task is to generate a sequence of 10 millions int32 integers with at maximum 1000 unique values and implement an algorithm for obtaining all the values that are only occur once in the sequence.
+- The task is to generate a sequence of 10 million int32 integers with at maximum 1000 unique values and implement an algorithm for obtaining all the values that are only occur once in the sequence.
 - The generation of a sequence should be on CPU and the algorithm for unique values should be on GPU.

 ## Comments on Task1: